Are You Ready for the Ultimate Michigan Scavenger Hunt?

 Kalamazoo – Let your imagination soar at The Air Zoo.

 Kent – Come on, did you really think we could pick just ONE??
 1. Frederik Meijer Gardens and Sculpture Park 2.
 John Ball Zoo 3.
 ArtPrize.
 Want more?
-Check out 52 Things to do With Kids in Grand Rapids Before They Grow Up.
+Check out The Essential Bucket List for Grand Rapids Kids

 Lapeer – Wander around historic Piety Hill, adjacent to Lapeer’s central district.
 Here you’ll find early homes, churches and community buildings on the National Register of Historic Places.